the dementia seizure spectrum™

 In Practice

-Small or sudden movements that seem new or unusual, such as jerks, twitches, brief stiffness, or motions mistaken for tremor or restlessness.
+Small or sudden movements that seem new or unusual.
+This includes rhythmic jerks, subtle twitching, brief stiffness, or repetitive motions (like picking or chewing) that look like restlessness but happen in a cycle.

 Clinically

-May reflect cortical myoclonus, negative myoclonus, focal motor activity, or short tonic movements.
+May reflect myoclonus, focal motor activity, or short tonic movements.

 Recognizable Seizures